 A SIMPLE IRA is a retirement savings option for the owners and employees of small business.
 True to its name, the SIMPLE IRA is easy to set up and administer.
 If you’re a business owner, a SIMPLE IRA lets you save for yourself and your employees.
-People who work with their spouses can double their retirement savings by using a SIMPLE IRA.
-Let us explain the SIMPLE IRA and how it works.
+People who work with their spouses can even double their retirement savings by using a SIMPLE IRA.

 SIMPLE IRA Definition and Rules

 SIMPLE IRA (also sometimes written as Simple IRA) stands for Savings Incentive Match Plan for Employees Individual Retirement Account.
-A SIMPLE IRA is similar to a traditional IRA, but has higher contribution limits.
+A SIMPLE IRA is similar to a traditional IRA, but it has higher contribution limits.

 Here’s how it works: A small business owner with fewer than 100 employees, along with the sole proprietor or partner in a business, can set up a SIMPLE IRA for herself and her employees.
-Per IRS rules, all employees who, in the previous two calendar years, received at least $5,000 in compensation from the employer setting up the SIMPLE IRA and who are expected to receive at least as much during the present calendar year, are eligible.
+Per IRS rules, all employees who, in the previous two calendar years, received at least $5,000 in compensation from the employer setting up the SIMPLE IRA and who are expected to receive at least as much during the present calendar year are eligible.

 Eligible employees can decide to make “elective deferrals,” just like with a 401(k).
 That means that employees can choose to save a certain percentage of their pre-tax income.
 The employer then contributes to the SIMPLE IRA on behalf of each eligible employee.